MewsSystems/gitbook-booking-engine/booking-engine-api/operations/vouchers.md

 ## Validate voucher

-Can be used to determine whether a voucher code is valid.
+Determine if the specified voucher code is valid or not.

 ### Request